iancovert/CodeIHS/day2/README.md

 # Lab 2

-## Part 1

-First, we're going to practice writing functions.
+We're going to practice writing functions.
 Write a function called prime, that determines if a number is prime.

 Hints: